vinid/cade/README.rst

 * **Remember**: when you call the training method of :code:`CADE` the class creates a "model/" folder where it is going to save the trained objects.
 The compass will be trained as first element and it will be saved in that folder.
 If you want to overwrite it remember to set the parameter :code:`overwrite=True`, **otherwise** it will reload the already trained compass.

-* **What do you need**: temporal slices of text (i.e., text from 1991, text from 1992, etc...) and the concatenation of those text slices (the compass).
+* **What do you need**: Different corpora you want to compare (i.e., text from 1991, text from 1992 / text from the New York Times, text from The Guardian ... etc...) and the concatenation of those text slices (the compass).

 * **The compass** should be the concatenation of the slice you want to align.
 In the next code section you will see that we are going to use arxiv papers text from two different years.
 The "compass.txt" file contains the concatenation of both slices.